nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You can stop the quiz by entering `stop`.
 The application then prints the score.<br>
 Format: `stop`<br>
-Output:`The quiz has been stopped!`.
+Expected output:`The quiz has been stopped!`.
 <pre><code>
 ____________________________________________________________
 The quiz has been stopped!